 Getting a new Agile team up and running, Part 1: The kick-off workshop

 One day you find out that you have to start a new team.
-It’s exciting, because you have a chance to begin from scratch and make a new start.
-However, it is not as easy as it looks upon first glance.
+It’s exciting, because you have a chance to begin from scratch and make a fresh start.
+However, it is not as easy as it looks.

-According to Bruce Tuckman, there are 5 stages of group development: Forming – Storming – Norming – Performing- Adjourning.
+According to Bruce Tuckman, there are 5 stages of group development: Forming, Storming, Norming, Performing and Adjourning.

 We can help an Agile team pass this stage faster by: